Commercial Bakeries • Mixing Rooms • Oven Zones • Proofing Rooms • Packaging Lines • Washdowns

 Why Bakery Floors Fail Faster Than Standard Commercial Floors

 Bakery environments put constant pressure on concrete and coatings.
-Floors may be exposed to flour dust, sugar residue, oils, repeated cleaning, hot washdowns, oven-adjacent heat, cooler condensation, rolling racks, pallet jacks, and frequent foot traffic.
-Standard paints and thin coatings often wear out quickly in these conditions, especially when slab moisture, surface weakness, or joint damage are not addressed first.
+Floors may be exposed to flour dust, sugar residue, vegetable oils, fats, dough residue, repeated cleaning, hot washdowns, oven-adjacent heat, cooler condensation, rolling racks, pallet jacks and frequent foot traffic.

 Common Bakery Flooring Problems We Solve